For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 An extension to London’s Ultra Low Emission Zone, or ULEZ, came into effect this week (Monday 25 October 2021) – and if you don’t know what one of those is and you live or work around the British capital, then you might well want to read on.

 The original ULEZ came into force on 8 April 2019 and now more than two years on, the area it covers has been expanded – considerably.
 And if you’re driving a vehicle within the zone that isn’t ULEZ-exempt and you don’t pay the charge, you could even face a hefty fine.

 So what exactly is the ULEZ?
 Will it apply to all classic cars?
 And what do you need to do about it?
 We’ve got the answers here.

 1. What is the ULEZ?

-The ULEZ is the London Ultra Low Emissions Zone: an area covering central London within which cars will be subject to a daily charge as a way of tackling air pollution in the city.
+The ULEZ is the London Ultra Low Emission Zone: an area covering central London and beyond within which cars will be subject to a daily charge as a way of tackling air pollution in the city.

 Not all vehicles will have to pay to drive within it, with low-emissions cars and others that meet certain criteria being exempt.
 But if yours doesn’t qualify for one of those exemptions – and not all classics will – you will have to pay or face being fined.